michel1991/ocp-java-11/advancedDesign/md/CODE.md

 * E. The code will not compile if line 5 is removed.
 * F. The code does not compile as currently written.

 The code compiles as is, making option F incorrect.
 The package statement is optional in a class, making option A incorrect.
 Since the import is unused, option B is also incorrect.
 A class will compile without any fields or methods, making options D and E incorrect.
 The only thing required is the actual class declaration on line 3.
 Therefore, option C is the answer.

-### Which of the following are true statements?
-(Choose all that apply.)
-*  A. Java allows operator overloading.
-*  B. Java code compiled on Windows can run on Linux.
-*  C. Java has pointers to specific locations in memory.
-*  D. Java is a procedural language.
-*  E. Java is an object-oriented language.
-*  F. Java is a functional programming language

-C++ has operator overloading and pointers.
-Java made a point of not having either.
-Java does have references to objects, but these are pointing to an object that can move around in memory.
-Option B is correct because Java is platform independent.
-Option E is correct because Java is object oriented.
-While it does support some parts of functional programming, these occur within a class.

 ### Which of the following can fill in the blank?
 (Choose all that apply.)
 ```sh